kevenwyld/schema-interface/documentation/curation.md

 - ⚠ `relationPredicate`: Wikidata q-node or p-node
 - ⚠ `relationObject`: @id reference to event / entity
 - ⚠ `@id`: `prefix:Relations/<unique-5-digit-number>`; the 5-digit number is unique per entity and belongs to the Relations list.

+---

+# Curation Timeline
+1. Obtain automatically induced SDF JSONs
+2. Check that the JSON has the necessary fields and is visualized correctly
+   - `children_gate` must be `or` to visualize a parent-child relationship
+   - all `child` lists require a `comment` that is a duplicate of the referenced event's `name`
+   - ⚠ Note that the JSON will not be visualized if there is no `comment` field in the `child` lists
+3. Add nodes and edges as required